20000705/st-hello-world/Report.md

 ### How it was done
 The class constructor stores the patient name, age, and measurement dictionary.
 A static validation method checks that:
 - Measurements are stored in a dictionary
 - Each measurement value is a list
 - All elements in the lists are numeric

 The `average_measurement` method computes the mean of a selected measurement and raises an error if the measurement does not exist.

+### Results and Validation
+The class was tested using sample blood pressure and heart rate data.
+The computed averages matched hand-calculated means.
+Attempts to access nonexistent measurements correctly raised errors, confirming proper validation behavior.

 ---